JordynMarcellus/testing-workshop-slides/src/slides.md

 # Mocking with Jest

 - Sometimes, we have external libraries which we need to mock out as they lead to unreliable ("flaky") tests
-    - e.g. making asynchronous calls with axios
+    - e.g. making asynchronous calls with axios to an authenticated API
 - We use Jest to "mock" those libraries/functions as necessary.
-- Mocking allows us the
+- Mocking allows us to reliably and predictably handle external dependencies data in our tests
+    - but: if the API data or library changes... oops our tests won't be valid anymore.

 ---

 # Mocking with Jest

-- Simplest way to mock with Jest (and what we'll be focusing on today): auto-mocking
+- The simplest way to mock with Jest (and what we'll be focusing on today): auto-mocking

 1. import a module
 2. use `jest.mock()` and pass the _path_ of that module as an argument